#BookReview ‘Miss Pettigrew Lives for a Day’ by Winifred Watson #historical

 On the surface, this is a frothy story of gowns, flirting, lipstick, negligées and men, suitable and unsuitable.
 Beneath the surface, it is a novel about throwing away the bounds of class and venturing into the unknown.
 It is about taking a deep breath and being brave in order to change your life.
 I was rooting for Guinevere Pettigrew and was particularly pleased with the ending, as I am sure she was too.

-My enjoyment of the novel was supplemented by the gorgeous line drawings [below], this edition by Persephone features the original illustrations by Mary Thomsom.
+My enjoyment of the novel was supplemented by gorgeous line drawings by Mary Thomsom in my Persephone edition.

 If you like this, try:-